Terraflock·Entropis·Ntrop·Xentrop

 ENT-TRANSFER / L5

-Prototype P was never shown during exposure.
+The central category was never shown during exposure.

-Response to unseen P
+Response to unseen central category

 Emergent statistical learning.
 The brain formed the central tendency without explicit training.